Aliens Among Us

 Unsubstantiated claims of extraterrestrials on earth never seem to end.
 Without exception, the stories unravel under the cold hard light of logic and reason, yet they persist.

-Stories like the Nisroch legend are not authored by aliens from outer space, they are the product of the …
+Stories like the Nisroch legend are not authored by aliens from outer space, they are a product of the …

 … Aliens Among Us.